Katherine P. Lemon

 She/Her

 I follow my curiosity and am fascinated by microbes.
-My long-term research goal is to use human nasal microbiota to identify new ways to prevent and treat infections.
-I earned an A.B. in Near Eastern Languages and Civilizations from Harvard.
-After working several years in the outdoor industry, I went to medical school, where I learned how much was still unknown in medicine.
-My curiosity led me to complete a Ph.D. working on Bacillus subtilis with Alan Grossman at MIT, plus an MD from Harvard Medical School.
-After clinical training, I did postdoctoral research with Roberto Kolter, initially investigating Listeria monocytogenes biofilms.
-However, interspecies interactions and microbiome research sparked my curiosity.
-Simultaneously, as a Pediatric Infectious Diseases doctor, I regularly encountered invasive infections caused by two common human nasal pathobionts, Staphylococcus aureus and Streptococcus pneumoniae.
-I wondered, how do beneficial nasal microbionts resist pathobiont colonization, or affect pathobiont behavior, to protect us from infections?
-So, I began elucidating microbial interactions in human nasal microbiota.
-My lab at Baylor College of Medicine is pioneering use of human nasal organoids to learn how bacteria colonize the human nasal passages and explore how bacterial microbiota might mitigate the severity of respiratory viral infections.
+My long-term goal is to harness the human nasal microbiota to discover new ways to prevent and treat infections.
+My academic path began with an A.B. in Near Eastern Languages and Civilizations from Harvard.
+After several years in the outdoor industry, I went to medical school, where I was struck by how much remains unknown in medicine.
+Curiosity led me to complete a Ph.D. on Bacillus subtilis with Alan Grossman at MIT, along with an MD from Harvard Medical School.
+Following clinical training, I did postdoctoral research with Roberto Kolter, investigating Listeria monocytogenes biofilms.
+However, I became captivated by the complexity of interspecies interactions and emerging microbiome research.
+As a Pediatric Infectious Diseases doctor, I often encountered invasive infections caused by two common nasal pathobionts, Staphylococcus aureus and Streptococcus pneumoniae.
+I wondered: How do beneficial nasal bacteria resist colonization by these pathogens or influence their behavior to protect us?
+This question launched my current work elucidating microbial interactions within the nasal microbiota.
+My lab at Baylor College of Medicine pioneers the use of human nasal organoids to study bacterial nasal colonization and explore how beneficial microbes might prevent infections.